wahlgenial/wahlgenial-webapp/README.md

 # WAHLDATENHELFER :ballot_box_with_check:
 [![Build Status](https://www.travis-ci.com/railslove/wahldatenhelfer.svg?token=rLsyzRs4bH4dqZXw5Aq9&branch=master)](https://www.travis-ci.com/railslove/wahldatenhelfer)
-The oroginal name was Wahldatenhelfer, later has been changed to Wahlgenial.
+The original name was Wahldatenhelfer, which has been changed to Wahlgenial.
-You may find in codebase `wahldatenhelfer`, `Wahlgenial` is for public.
+In the codebase `wahldatenhelfer` might still be found, but use `Wahlgenial` for public facing strings.

 ## Getting Started

 ### Requirements:
-- Ruby 2.4.2
+- Ruby 2.7.5
 - PostgreSQL 9.6 or later.

 ### Installation: